Recollector User’s Guide

 Once you have chosen the image-inclusion strategy, the program will write out the download file.
 Progress dialogs will report the records and images as they are written.

 Dropbox is a popular file sharing service (available for free, but with paying options for users who desire more storage space for shared files).
 If you have Dropbox installed on your PC, you can also connect to Dropbox from the Recollector App running on your mobile device.
 The export file needs to be placed in the Apps/Recollector folder of the Dropbox folder on your PC.
-(The Apps/Recollector folder is automatically set up by Dropbox when you first connect to Dropbox from the Recollector App on your Apple device.)
-You can specify the Dropbox/Apps/Recollector folder as the target directory for your export, when you choose Export for Download to Recollector App from the File menu on your PC.
-Alternatively, you can place the export file somewhere else (e.g. your Desktop), and subsequently drag this file to the Dropbox/Apps/Recollector folder using Windows Explorer.
+(The Apps/Recollector folder is automatically set up by Dropbox when you first connect to Dropbox from the Recollector App on your iPhone, iPod, or iPad.)
+You can specify the Dropbox/Apps/Recollector folder as the target directory for your export when you choose Export for Download to Recollector App from the File menu on your PC.
+Since Recollector remembers where you last placed an export file, you will only have to navigate to the Dropbox/Apps/Recollector folder once, since on subsequent exports the Save File dialog will automatically start out positioned at the Dropbox/Apps/Recollector folder.
+If you use the suggested file name, then both the file name and its location will be initialized correctly in the Save File dialog, so you only need to click the Save button.
 A detailed description of how to use Dropbox to transfer your collection file can be found at the following web page: http://www.maprecord.com/DropboxWithRecollector.html.

 Using the Recollector App